cboettig/labnotebook/_posts/2011-09-12-pretty-darn-good-control-working-group.md

 3:00 Break
 3:15 Self-select into small groups to discuss Training Problems
 TASK: Identify 1-3 focal questions.
 What the biological problem?
-What’s the control problem?
+What's the control problem?

 ### Training Problem 1 Questions